 Biological growth is required for all life and all ecosystems, as is maturation, death and reorganization/rebirth.
 A little learning is a dangerous thing.
-Especially when the title makes his thesis sound simple and straightforward when it is complex and recursive.
+Especially when Daly’s title makes his thesis sound simple and straightforward when it is complex and recursive.
 To be anti-growth is to be anti-life.

 Our philodendron speedily growing through the greenhouse also contradicts what many regard an absolute law of physics and Nature.
 Entropy.
 The second law of thermodynamics is sometimes stated as “disorder increases over time”.
-That statements seems to hold true, what with mountains wearing down, machines breaking down, and the inevitable, crushing march of time across our aging faces and hands.
+That statement seems to hold true, what with mountains wearing down, machines breaking down, and the inevitable, crushing march of time across our aging faces and hands.